Bronkhorstspruit

 Bronkhorstspruit (eKungwini) is a town 50 km east of Pretoria, Gauteng, South Africa along the N4 highway towards eMalahleni.
 It also includes three townships called Zithobeni, Rethabiseng and Ekangala.
 On 18 May 2011, the Tshwane Metropolitan Municipality took over the municipal administration from the abolished Kungwini Local Municipality, which makes Bronkhorstspruit part of Tshwane.

 History

 In 1858, a group of Voortrekkers settled beside the Bronkhorst Spruit creek, which was originally called Kalkoenkransrivier ('turkey cliff river').
 The town was laid out on land of the farm Hondsrivier in 1904 owned by C.J.G.
 Erasmus and was initially named after him.
 It adopted the name Bronkhorstspruit in 1935.

 On 20 December 1880 it was the scene of the Battle of Bronkhorstspruit, an important event in the early days of the First Boer War when a Boer Commando ambushed a British army column, 94th Regiment of Foot, near the present town en route from Lydenburg to Pretoria.

+During the Second Boer War (1899–1902), the British army established a concentration camp for Black people at Bronkhorstspruit.